Music City Brand Champions

 As the largest professional ballet company in Tennessee, the Nashville Ballet has been entertaining Music City and its visitors since 1986.
 Throughout the years, the ballet has partnered with many other local artists across genres, including Ben Folds and The Civil Wars.
 This year the ballet has announced it will partner with two nationally acclaimed, Nashville-based musicians – cerebral singer/songwriter Matthew Perryman Jones and Americana music royalty Holly Williams – to create original works of art as part of its upcoming performance season and for its annual fundraising gala, Ballet Ball.
 The collaboration will create original performances that combine music and dance from Nashville Ballet company dancers.
 Williams' performance will be an exclusive, one-time-only opportunity at Ballet Ball, while Jones' performance will be a preview of his larger collaboration with Nashville Ballet to debut February 15, 2013, at TPAC as part of its winter contemporary series, Attitude.
 For embracing the music in Music City, we name the Nashville Ballet as this month's Brand Champion.

-Music City Flats
+Music City Flats (now closed)

 With the goal of providing better service to Nashville and its visitors, one of Music City's restaurants has taken the meaning of "local" to a new level.
 The restaurant formerly known as Urban Flats Flatbread & Wine Co. has reinvented itself as Music City Flats Stoneoven & Bar.
 The restaurant has reopened with a new menu, keeping updated versions of favorite items and adding new items guests will love by concentrating on fresh ingredients.
 Music City Flats will continue to offer excellent happy hour specials and an ample wine list and will continue to participate in and sponsor charitable events in the community.
 Congratulations to Music City Flats Stoneoven & Bar, Music City Brand Champion for the month of October!